patmalcolm91/tradfri-middleman/README.md

 ### Unit Conversion
 If the global variable ``CONVERT`` is set to ``True``, automatic unit conversions will be performed.
-This will be done in both directions (i.e. both wheh when setting a value and when reporting a state).
+This will be done in both directions (i.e. both when setting a value and when reporting a state).

 |            | zigbee2mqtt unit | tradfrimiddleman unit |
 |------------|------------------|-----------------------|